 Carefully sweep up all broken glass pieces and place them in the special container labeled Broken Glass.
-This container is specially designed to minimize exposure to the sharp edges and shards found with broken glass.
 Do not put the broken pieces in the trash, as doing so may expose someone else to dangerous chemicals or possible cuts.

-What if I inhale or ingest a harmful chemical?
+What if I inhale a harmful chemical?

 Immediately notify your instructor, who will guide you through what to do.
-If an adult is not available, contact emergency services and/or your local poison control.